 - Reach and convert mobile users to paying customers

-My guess is you’re already doing a majority of these 11 tips.
-It’s just a matter of continually optimising and running A/B split test for best results.
+My guess is you’re already doing a majority of these 11 tips if you're already a marketing manager working in eCommerce.
+It’s just a matter of continually optimising and running A/B split tests for best results.